smaremanda/add-in-docs/docs/outlook/add-in-commands-for-outlook.md

 The  **VersionOverrides** manifest entries specify many things for the add-in, such as the host, types of controls to add to the ribbon, the text, the icons, and any associated functions.
 For more information, see [Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).

-When an add-in needs to provide status updates, such as progress indicators or error messages, it must do so through the [notification APIs](http://dev.outlook.com/reference/add-ins/NotificationMessages.html).
-The processing for the notifications must also be defined in a separate HTML file that is specified in the  **FunctionFile** node of the manifest.
+When an add-in needs to provide status updates, such as progress indicators or error messages, it must do so through the [notification APIs](../../reference/outlook/NotificationMessages.md).
+The processing for the notifications must also be defined in a separate.md file that is specified in the  **FunctionFile** node of the manifest.

 Developers should define icons for all needed sizes so that the add-in commands will adjust smoothly along with the ribbon.
 The icon sizes are 80 x 80 pixels, 32 x 32 pixels, and 16 x 16 pixels.